terkelg/awesome-creative-coding/readme.md

 - [Particle Physics](https://www.khanacademy.org/partner-content/pixar/effects/particle-physics/a/start-here-fx) - Particle physics explained.
 - [Visualizing Algorithms](https://bost.ocks.org/mike/algorithms/) - Looks at the use of visualization to understand, explain and debug algorithms.
 - [Adventures in Game Development World](http://ruh.li/) - Easy to understand collection of articles on game development, but relevant to creative coding as well.
-- [Amit’s Game Programming Information](http://www-cs-students.stanford.edu/~amitp/gameprog.html) - Collection of resources on stuff like path-finding, Ai, math etc.
+- [Amit's Game Programming Information](http://www-cs-students.stanford.edu/~amitp/gameprog.html) - Collection of resources on stuff like path-finding, Ai, math etc.
 - [Tips to Improve Your Generative Artwork](https://tylerxhobbs.com/essays/2018/tips-to-improve-your-generative-artwork) - Tips to make your art look better.
 - [Working With Color in Generative Art](https://tylerxhobbs.com/essays/2016/working-with-color-in-generative-art) - Tips on how to get color right.